Since its founding in Feb. 2021, TIP Digital at the UConn Stamford campus has seen substantial success and growth.

 “We received a lot of aid and support from Connecticut communities and we’re really excited to be part of TIP,” Wilder Rumpf, FinTron founder and CEO, says.

 Rumpf started investing while living in California after dropping out of college.

 “I fell in love with investing,” Rumpf says.
 “I always wanted to do something great with my life and I thought what better way to make an impact than going into finance.”

 Rumpf wanted to make investing accessible for people who might normally shy away from the prospect.
 FinTron works to educate its young user base about investing and give them the tools they need to get started

 When he returned to college at Sacred Heart University to study finance, Rumpf surveyed thousands of students and discovered some common barriers to investing.

 “They felt investing was the right thing to do,” Rumpf says.
 “But it was expensive, it was risky, and no one knew where to start.”

 Rumpf founded FinTron in 2017 and partnered with co-founders Matthew Fatse and Adam Pulcyn in 2018.
-FinTron Invest registered with the Financial Industry Regulatory Authority (FINRA) in 2020.
+FinTron Invest became a member of the Financial Industry Regulatory Authority (FINRA) in 2020.